spotahome/kooper/docs/metrics.md

 The measured metrics are:

 * Number of delete and add queued events (to be processed).
-* Number of delete and add processed successfuly events.
+* Number of delete and add processed successfully events.
-* Number of delete and add processed events with and error.
+* Number of delete and add processed events with an error.
+* Duration of delete and add processed successfully events.
+* Duration of delete and add processed events with an error.

 ## How to use the recorder with the controller.